 • Regular house cleaning

-• Eat only well-cooked or fried meat
+• Eat only well-cooked or well-done meat

-• Drink only boiled water
+• Drink only boiled water Rate this article:

 Guys, we put our soul into the site.
-Thanks for that
+Thank you for that

-for discovering this beauty.
+that you are discovering this beauty.
 Thanks for the inspiration and goosebumps.

 1. The only part of the body that does not have a blood supply is the cornea of the eye.
 It receives oxygen directly from the air.